Size ranking: 6th

 Eridanus in the sky

 Eridanus is a long constellation, the sixth-largest in the sky, meandering from the foot of Orion far into the southern hemisphere, ending near Tucana, the Toucan.
-Its brightest star, first-magnitude Alpha Eridani, is called Achernar, from the Arabic akhir al-nahr meaning ‘the river’s end’; at declination –57.2 degrees, it does indeed mark the southern end of Eridanus.
+The present-day Eridanus has the greatest north-to-south span of any constellation, nearly 60°.
+Its brightest star, first-magnitude Alpha Eridani, is called Achernar, from the Arabic akhir al-nahr meaning ‘the river’s end’; at declination –57°.2, it does indeed mark the southern end of Eridanus.

 Eridanus was first shown flowing onwards to the present-day Alpha Eridani on a globe of 1598 compiled by Petrus Plancius.
 Plancius got his information on the southern stars from observations made by the navigator Pieter Dirkszoon Keyser during the first Dutch voyage to the East Indies (the ‘Eerste Schipvaart’) in 1595–97.
 However, we do not know whether the idea of extending Eridanus was due to Plancius, Keyser, or even some earlier navigators who had previously seen this star.